Austrians Vote With Far Right In Sight Of Historic Win - UrduPoint

 Austrians Vote With Far Right In Sight Of Historic Win

-Vienna, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) Austrians headed to the polls on Sunday in a general election that could see the far right narrowly beat the conservatives for a historic win in the Alpine EU nation.
+Vienna, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2024) Austrians voted on Sunday in a general election that could see the far right narrowly beat the conservatives for a historic win in the Alpine EU nation.

-The Freedom Party (FPOe), which topped opinion polls, has been in government several times but has never won a national vote, though even if it wins, it is uncertain whether it would be able to form a government.
+The Freedom Party (FPOe), which has topped opinion polls at 27 percent, has been in government several times, but it has never won a national vote.
+Even if it wins, however, it is uncertain whether it would be able to form a government.

-The FPOe now stands at 27 percent of support in opinion polls.

-"Austrian political memory is very short.
-I expect that it will come to a coalition between the conservatives and the far right, which is worrisome," health consultant Bernd Lunglmayr, told AFP in Vienna.
+"I have a good feeling about today.
+I believe the vibe is right and the vibe will turn into votes," Kickl told reporters after voting in Purkersdorf just outside Vienna, pledging "five good years" for Austria.

-The ruling conservative People's Party (OeVP) has been lagging behind, but its leader, Chancellor Karl Nehammer, 51, has managed to narrow the gap in recent weeks.
+The ruling conservative People's Party (OeVP) has been polling at 25 percent, but its leader Chancellor Karl Nehammer has managed to narrow the gap in recent weeks on a promise to bring "stability instead of chaos".

-Promising "stability instead of chaos", the OeVP is at about 25 percent support in the latest polls.

-"Problems can be solved much better with confidence than with fear," Nehammer said after casting his vote in Vienna, calling on people to vote to "determine our future direction".
+"Problems can be solved much better with confidence than with fear," Nehammer said after casting his vote in Vienna.

 - 'Stirs up fears' -